 Aleksotas district is immediatly beyond Nemunas river from the Old Town but it has a certain suburban feel, just like the entire southwestern Kaunas.
 The Nemunas valley, deep by lowland Lithuanian standarts, means that Aleksotas has a lower part and the higher part built atop a wooded hill.
-This hill can be accended by another of the Kaunas interwar funiculars still running on its Swiss machinery manufactored in 1935.
+This hill can be accended by another of the Kaunas interwar funiculars still running on its Swiss machinery manufactored in 1935 (closed on Sundays).

 The best vantage vantage point in Kaunas is near the funicular upper station.
 You can see most of the historical boroughs of the city with Old Town dominating the foreground.
 This place may be reached by stairs or by car as well as the funicular.